oofem/oofem.github.io/_posts/2025-01-28-mpm-inputfile-interface.md

 Running the simulation using updated input deck provides the cantilever deflection equal to $w_q=916.5$, clearly demonstrating the superior convergence properties of quadratic interpolation over the linear one.

+The complete input deck can be found in [tests/mpm/mpms04.in](https://raw.githubusercontent.com/oofem/oofem/refs/heads/mpm2/tests/mpm/mpms04.in) file.

 With this I conclude today post on mpm module.
 Hope you enjoyed and stay tuned for following updates!